What is a first-year seminar?

 Faculty: Morgan, Whitney

-This course begins students' journeys to becoming competent leaders.
-Despite the myth that leaders are born and not made, anyone can learn the knowledge, skills and abilities that constitute effective leadership.
-While this course adopts a business perspective, the concetps covered are relevant beyond the workplace, including at school and in the community.
+This course begins students’ journeys to becoming competent leaders.
+Despite the myth that leaders are born and not made, anyone can learn the knowledge, skills, and abilities that constitute effective leadership.
+While this course adopts a business perspective, the concepts covered are relevant beyond the workplace, including at school and in the community.
 Students will gain practice as well as an understanding of their leadership strengths and weaknesses through a variety of experiential learning exercises.
+Strategies for academic success are practiced within the context of the special topic.

 Faculty: Pohl, Bernardo